bminer/node-blade/README.md

 	- `runtimeMount` - the URL path where the minified Blade runtime is served to the browser (defaults to "/blade/blade.js").
 Use `null` to disable this functionality.
-	- `clientNamespace` - the variable where downloaded client-side templates are stored (defaults to "blade.templates"). `blade.templates` is not defined by the Blade runtime, so be sure to define it yourself.
-	- `clientCache` - turns on client-side caching of views (defaults to `process.env.NODE_ENV == "production"`).
-Caching works until the user navigates to another page.
 	- `compileOptions` - options passed to `blade.compile()`.
 Defaults to:

 ```javascript